SelviAr/ZapSecurityTesting/README.md

 # ZapSecurityTesting

-## One Time Setup
+## One Time Setup in the new laptop
-1. Setup ZAP Environment
+1. Setup ZAP Testing Environment - [How to Install the Java Software Development Kit](https://www.wikihow.com/Install-the-Java-Software-Development-Kit)
 2. Generate CA Certificate
 3. Install CA Certificate in browser